Tube and Tyre Basic Guides By Carter Hayes February 26, 2026 8 min read

 Slightly Inflate The Tube

-Inflate the new tube just enough to give it shape—about 10–15% of full pressure—so the valve stays straight and the tube won’t fold or get pinched as you work.
-You’ll use tube inflation to maintain valve positioning and simplify seating the tube in the tyre.
-Light inflation prevents the tube from getting trapped between bead and rim while you feed the valve through the hole.
+Inflate the new tube just enough to give it shape (about 10–15% of full pressure), so the valve stays straight and the tube won’t fold or get pinched as you work.
+This keeps the valve in position and makes it easier to seat the tube in the tire.
+Light inflation also prevents the tube from getting trapped between the bead and rim while you feed the valve through the hole.

-- Keep pressure low; don’t fully inflate until bead is seated.
+• Keep pressure low.
+Don’t fully inflate until the bead is seated.

 Confirm final alignment and pressure before riding.